Presented May 7, 2020

 Visual: Slide changes to the following: What if we want to cite a speaker in the video?

 Audio: [Max] A question that often comes up for this type of source is what if I actually want to give information from one of the speakers of the video.
-This gives a little more complicated but really the rule of thumb -- let's say Doctor Zuckerman was giving a lecture in the video that was produced by Laureate Education.
+This gives a little more complicated but really the rule of thumb -- let's say Doctor Zuckerman was giving a lecture in the video that was produced by Walden University, LLC.
 You would want to use the context and describe that situation for the reader while still using our formal author date citation.
 Here's what it would look like.
 In the course video, Zuckerman and then I switched my citation with the author and date, advised students to read critically.
 So, you can use your language, you can use your cues to help your reader understand specifically what is happening and who is speaking here.

 Visual: Slide changes to the following: eReader Books (with no DOI information)